OluC94/be-project-nc-games/README.md

    - `cd fe-nc-games`
 3. Navigate to the root folder of this repository and then install all dependencies using the command `npm install`.
 4. Seed the database locally by running the command `npm run seed`
-5. To view the outcome if the component test run the comment `npm test`
+5. To view the outcome of the component test, run the comment `npm test`

 ## Node.js and Postgres requirements